 - Offer Bragging Rights: Look out for awards or press opportunities and put some time into them, winning will boost staff morale and your reputation.

-Check out the full post, How to Retain Employees in a Restaurant: 4 Proven Tips for the whole scoop.
+Check out the full post, How to Retain Employees in a Restaurant: 4 Proven Tips for the whole scoop.³

 7. Bad Customer Service

-In the service industry your staff's ability to deliver outstanding customer service can make or break your business.
-One important lever you can control that connects your staff to your customers is the staff schedule.
-Here’s how getting your staff schedule right will set the table not only for operational success, but also for staff and customer satisfaction.
+Your staff's ability to deliver outstanding customer service can make or break your business.
+One important lever you can control that connects your staff to your customers is the schedule.
+Getting your staff schedule right will set the table–not only for operational success, but for staff and customer satisfaction.

-In restaurants, scheduling too many staff on a shift dilutes the cumulative tips each shift worker can take home.
-Tips a big part of why bartenders and servers love their jobs.
-Reducing the potential tips earned per shift, can demotivate servers from putting in their full attention and energy.
+Scheduling too many staff on a shift dilutes the potential tips each shift worker can earn–and tips are a big part of why bartenders and servers love their jobs.
+Reducing the potential tips staff can earn per shift, can demotivate servers from giving customers their full attention and energy.

-On the other hand, not having enough staff on a shift risks overwhelming the rest of the crew and risks making customers wait.
-Under-prepared or untrained staff are more prone to getting order wrong, punching them in wrong, or not knowing how to handle complaints, all of which can create an unsatisfactory experience and discourage customers for coming back.
+Not having enough staff on a shift risks overwhelming a crew and making customers wait.
+Under-prepared or untrained staff are more prone to getting orders wrong, punching orders in wrong, or not knowing how to handle complaints–all of which can create a poor experience and discourage customers for returning.

-At the end of the day, there’s no way to control your staff’s mood or their attention to detail, but you can make your schedule–the key mechanism that supports their ability to earn a living–a rock of reliability.
-With that foundation, the conditions for happy, helpful staff showing up, connecting with, and servicing your customers are optimal as you can make them.
+At the end of the day, there’s no way to control your staff’s mood or attention to detail, but you can make your schedule–the key mechanism that supports their ability to earn a living–a rock of reliability.
+With the foundation of a trustworthy schedule, the conditions for happy, helpful staff showing up, connecting with, and working hard to serve your customers are optimal as you can make them.

 8. Poor Communication

 Shift schedule changes are always going to happen, and when they do multiple people need to be able to stay on the same page.
-In restaurants in particular, shift swaps, shift subs, call-in’s and no call-no shows are a part of life, and all stem from low-quality communication habits.
+In restaurants in particular, shift swaps, shift substitutions, call-in’s and no call-no shows are a part of life, and all stem from and are worsened by poor communication habits.

-- Shift changes are made and not properly communicated to all relevant staff
+- Shift changes are not properly communicated to all relevant staff

-- Schedule changes creates availability conflicts between staff after the fact
+- Schedule changes create unexpected staff availability conflicts

 - Schedules are posted too late for staff to plan the rest of their week